conan-io/docs/examples/dev_flow/tool_requires/mingw.rst

     # etc

     [conf]
-    # some configuration like compiler-execuables might be needed for some cases
+    # some configuration like 'tools.build:compiler_executables' might be needed for some cases

 But we can also use a Conan package that contains a copy of the MinGW compiler and use it